nshiab/simple-data-analysis/README.md

 ![A chart showing the processing duration of multiple scripts in various languages, for geospatial computations](./assets/spatial.png)

-Note that DuckDB, which powers SDA, can also be used with [Python](https://duckdb.org/docs/api/python/overview.html) and [R](https://duckdb.org/docs/api/r).
+DuckDB, which powers SDA, can also be used with [Python](https://duckdb.org/docs/api/python/overview.html) and [R](https://duckdb.org/docs/api/r).